Portfolio Wide Messaging Limits: What Changed and How to Plan Volume Now

 Can I avoid portfolio limits by using more numbers?

-No. WhatsApp tracks behavior at the business level.
+No. WhatsApp tracks behavior at the business entity level.
+Adding more numbers does not bypass scrutiny.

 How fast should I scale volume now?